Small Apology. On this page and others, I have not yet changed the name of the Air Force Station to "Space Force Station"

-The wild contagious beaches of CCAFS, Kennedy Space Center & Canaveral National Seashore have seen stunning success in bringing sea turtles back from the brink of extinction.
+The wild "Contiguous" (spell checker had me write contagious) beaches of CCAFS, Kennedy Space Center & Canaveral National Seashore have seen stunning success in bringing east coast sea turtles back from the brink of extinction.

 It is comforting to know the turtles will always have a place to lay their eggs.